At Large May 3, 2024 Cynthia Close

 Alma Thomas, Spring Grass, 1973.

-Alma Thomas (1891-1978) was a Columbia and Howard University-educated African American Abstract Expressionist painter whose work was underappreciated until 1972, when, at the age of 81, she was the first African-American woman to have a solo exhibition at the Whitney Museum of American Art.
-Thomas was also the first African-American woman to have artwork displayed at the White House and acquired for their permanent collection during the Obama administration.
-Her color-saturated painting Spring Grass (1973) in her typical late style vibrates with new growth.
+Alma Thomas (1891-1978) was a Columbia and Howard University-educated African American abstract expressionist painter.
+Her work was greatly under-appreciated until 1972 when she became the first African American woman to have a solo exhibition at the Whitney Museum of American Art.
+Thomas was also the first African American woman to have her artwork displayed at the White House and eventually acquired for their permanent collection during the Obama administration.
+Her color-saturated painting, Spring Grass (1973), vibrates with new growth.

 About the Author